By: Danielle Levine

 Examples:

-Add bonus to total straight‑time wages for that week
+Add the bonus to the employee's total wages for that week.

-Divide by hours worked to find the adjusted regular rate
+Divide the total by the number of hours worked to get the new regular rate.

 Jane earns $16/hour, works 44 hours in a week and receives a promised $100 production bonus: